ITensor/website/docs/classes/itensor.md

   does not display ITensor elements, whereas the `%f` token shows all non-zero elements.

-<a name"scale_fac"></a>
-* An ITensor carries a scale factor, which is a real number of type `LogNum`.
-This scale factor introduces various efficiencies and makes ITensors more robust to roundoff errors.
-  However, the scale factor is intended as an internal feature for use in developer-level code and does not need to be accessed users.

 ## Functions for Creating ITensors

 * `randomTensor(Index i1, Index i2, ...)` <br/>